 The shell is a software component of the node.
 It is parameterized by a specific economic protocol.
 It serves as the bridge between the P2P layer (handling communication between nodes) and the economic protocol layer (handling the context, operation application, scoring, etc.).

 When a delegate attempts to inject several incompatible blocks (or when it tries to abuse the network in another similar way), another delegate can make an accusation: show evidence of attempted abuse.
 The delegate making the accusation is the accuser.

 The accuser is awarded some funds from the security deposit of the accused.

 In the context, each account is associated with a balance (an amount of tez available).

 When a delegate creates a new block, it is the baker of this block.
 Baking rights are distributed to different accounts based on their available balance.
 Only a delegate with baking rights is allowed to bake.
 The baker selects transactions from the mempool to be included in the block it bakes.

 - Baking/endorsing rights

 A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block.
-At the start of a cycle, baking and endorsing rights are computed for all the block heights in the cycle, based on the proportion of the stake owned by each account.
+At the start of a cycle, baking and endorsing rights are computed for all the block levels in the cycle, based on the proportion of the stake owned by each account.

 Protocols are parameterized by several parameters called protocol constants, which may vary from one protocol to another or from one network to another.